silvacms/documentation/source/silva/development_guidelines.rst

       $ python2.x setup.py --long-description | rst2html > description.html

-   Should not either.
-Open ``description.html`` in your web browser and check that this looks good.
+   This also should not produce and error.
+Open ``description.html`` in your web browser and check that the document is okay.

 3. Do a ``svn commit``.